How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 Common area maintenance is usually charged in proportion to a tenant’s square footage and is typically an area that landlords do not like to negotiate on.
 The reason for this resistance is because landlords like consistency, especially with respect to cash flow.
 It creates additional work for the landlord if some tenants are paying for CAM and some are not.

 However, one frequent way to cater to the landlord’s love for consistency is to negotiate a flat fee that increases at 2–3% annually.
+When negotiating, be sure to clarify and include provisions for future increases in CAM charges to avoid unexpected costs.
 If the landlord uses a method that charges its tenants retroactively according to the actual CAM costs it incurred, then you should agree to this but also require a cap on the amount CAM charges can increase year over year.

 The Tenant Improvement Allowance